max124125/max124125/README.md

 During my time at the company I focused on a variety of things including, but not limited to (vague due to NDA):
 - Designing, sourcing, and assembling subsystems for a large scale production machine.
 - Modifying and maintenance of testing equipment.
-- Running & assisting in lab reasearch experiments.
+- Running & assisting in lab research experiments.
 - Creation of R&D testing rigs

 **Quanser Consulting Inc** | Summer Intern